 Reykjavík International Film Festival has established a stop-motion workshop for our youngest generation over the course of the past few years related to the film festival.
 Children are taught to create a simple animation with the stop-motion technique.

 RIFF will also arrange an animation workshop in the basement of the Nordic House.
-This will be a great opportunity of creating and learning even more about stop-motion.
-RIFF employees and professional filmmakers will always be alongside to educate all those who are interested in animation.
-After finishing the production the short movies will then be premiered in the Nordic House at the end of September.
+This will be a great opportunity to create and learn even more about stop-motion.
+RIFF employees and professional filmmakers will always be alongside to educate all who are interested in animation.
+After finishing the production, the short movies will be premiered in the Nordic House at the end of September.
 Everybody is welcome to join the screening.

 Short Film Workshop for students

 RIFF has organized a Short Film Workshop for youngsters during the festival in cooperation with the Central Film Unit for the secondary schools of Reykjavik.
-The workshop will took place at the Nordic House and was intended for children and young teenagers from ten to 15 years of age.
-RIFF has also held similar courses for children in secondary schools in Kópavogur and Garðabær, that are town near Reykjavik.
+The workshop will take place at the Nordic House and is intended for children and young teenagers from ten to 15 years of age.
+RIFF has held similar courses for children in secondary schools in Kópavogur and Garðabær, towns near Reykjavik.

-Within four days the workshop will teach the making of short animation films.
+The four day workshop will teach the making of short animation films.
 Each school is requested to send two groups with an equal number of boys and girls.
 Each group has a teacher who coordinates and produces the film as a mentor.
 More teachers are of course invited to participate and listen to the lectures.